jndavidz/mymusicdl/README.md

 In general, larger models generate better lyrics but take longer to run.

-If you want to generate lyric files automatically during downloading, set the environment variable `ENABLE_WHISPERLRC=True`.
+If you want to generate lyric files automatically during music downloading, set the environment variable `ENABLE_WHISPERLRC=True`.
 For example:

 ```bash